Close Menu

 • LinkedIn

-For more than eight years Tanya Austin has worked in the aviation field as a first responder, brand ambassador, and customer service representative to travelers world wide representing regional and global carriers such as Delta Airlines, and United Express.
-Tanya has worked in charter, private and commercial aviation, and has has been passionate about her work with nonprofit groups such as Black Pilots of America where she has held a board member role and is the treasurer as well as recruiter.
-Tanya is an active member of Women in Aviation International, Organization for Black Aerospace Professionals, and Aircraft Owners and Pilots Association.
-She contributes her spare time supporting those in need of help in these and other organizations.
-Tanya is an pilot and aviation business owner who is heavily invested in attaining a commercial pilot certification.
-Tanya has over 21 years of sales, service and management experience and has worked for both government and private sectors.
-Tanya attended Kaplan where she completed studies in the areas of business and real Estate.
-She also has an international mediators certification.
+For more than twelve years, Tanya Austin has worked in the aviation field as a first responder, brand ambassador, and customer service representative to travelers worldwide, as operations and safety manager, representing regional and global carriers such as Delta Airlines and United Express.
+Tanya has worked in charter, private, and commercial aviation.
+She has been passionate about her work with nonprofit groups such as Black Pilots of America and Tuskegee Airmen Inc., where she is a national board member and Eastern Region Representative.
+Tanya is an active member of Women in Aviation International, the Organization for Black Aerospace Professionals, Sisters of the Skies, and the Aircraft Owners and Pilots Association.
+She contributes her spare time supporting those who need help in these and other organizations.
+Tanya is an aviation business owner and commercial pilot.
+She is a Certified Aviation Safety Manager.
+Tanya has over 25 years of sales, service, and management experience and has worked for both government and private sectors.
+Tanya attended Kaplan, where she completed studies in business and real estate.
+She also has an international mediator certification.

 RELATED NEWS & UPDATES